insidesherpa/JPMC-tech-task-1/README.markdown

 	pip install python-dateutil

-If you don't have pip, you can install it from: https://pip.pypa.io/en/stable/installing/
+If you don't have pip yet, you can install it from: https://pip.pypa.io/en/stable/installing/

 To start the example client, run: